flond7/django-starter/mainProject/mainProject/README.md

 - requires, model, serializer, view and a migration
 - *** IF NOT USING SQLite3 CREATE THE DATABASE HERE, BEFORE MAKING MIGRATIONS ***
-- crete a model (table structure) in mainProject/api/models.py
+- crete a model (table structure) in mainProject/api/models.py -- adding blank=True in the model type makes it not required (es: models.EmailField(blank=True))
 - make a migration (to create the table) with: python manage.py makemigrations api (it creates a mainProject/api/migrations/0001_initial.py file and eventually a mainProject/db.sqlite3 if not present) to peak at the db see the section below
   *** REMEMBER THAT WHEN YOU NEED TO UPDATE A MIGRATION (A DB) THE COMMMAND IS: python manage.py migrate *** it creates a table that has app-name_model-name (es: api_women)
-- create a serializer (transform tables data in python dictionaries - objects) in mainProject/api/serializer.py
+- create a serializer (transform tables data in python dictionaries - objects) in mainProject/api/serializer.py -- serialization is the process of converting a Model to JSON and allows to specify what fields should be present in the JSON representation of the model (so I can drop the _id autoGenereted and use a custom id)
+  -- here you can set up custom validatiors and say if a field is required or not
 - create a view in mainProject/api/viwes.py
   remember to import the model and the serializer in the view
 - create an url path in mainProject/api/urls.py

 python manage.py makemigrations

+## ADD A NEW FILED TO DB
+- add it in the model
+- add it in the serializer
+- make migration, migrate

 ## DB PEAKING (SQLITE3)
 - if it gives a CommandError: You appear not to have the 'sqlite3' program installed or on your path. copy the sql.exe file in the same folder as manage.py